 Snoquera Falls Trail is a 3.6 mile lightly trafficked loop trail located near Enumclaw, Washington that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking, walking, and backpacking and is accessible from June until October.
+The trail is primarily used for hiking, walking, and backpacking and is best used from June until October.
 Dogs are also able to use this trail.